joseeduardo21/cyberspy/README.md

 # cyberspy
-Hacking tool suite for android in Termux.
+Hacking Tool Suite for Android in Termux.